 Waldstein Palace Gardens

-We stumbled across these walled gardens on the way back down from the Castle.
+We stumbled across these walled gardens on the way back down from the Castle (we took a different route to the one we took on the Segways).
 There was an Albino peacock, a huge fish pond and a really strangely texture wall which was cool to see!

 The Narrowest Street in Prague